 The use of mobile apps means those big decisions don’t have to be left on hold until a key member of staff returns to the office.
 Instead, you can make sure things get done on time and key pieces of work are signed off by the deadline so your business doesn’t fall behind on priorities.

-Opt for cloud financials software to stay on top of the numbers
+Opt for cloud accounting software to stay on top of the numbers

 Imagine you have a meeting with a key client or prospect and you need to have access to your latest financial data.
 In the past, you would have pulled a few slides together and used that data for your meeting.
 However, by the time you have that meeting – if you’ve travelled across a few time zones to get there – your data is out of date.
 It doesn’t have to be like that.